-We can require documentation if an individual has a disability and asks for accommodation.
+We can require documentation if an individual has a disability and asks for modification.
 However, if a disability is obvious (e.g., blindness, quadriplegia), we will not require documentation of the disability.

-If an individual seems to have a disability and may need a modification, but has no documentation supporting the disability, and does not have Medicaid coverage or other means to pay for doctor's visits, lab tests, etc., we will accommodate the individual until he has the means to obtain documentation.
+If an individual seems to have a disability and may need a modification, but has no documentation supporting the disability, and does not have Medicaid coverage or other means to pay for doctor's visits, lab tests, etc., we will accommodate the individual until there are means to obtain disability documentation.

-If an individual says he has a disability that limits his ability to engage in work activities, he cannot be assigned to a work activity until after the results of the evaluation are available, unless it is an activity that is consistent with the individual's claimed limitations or unless it is an activity in which the individual agrees to participate.
+Individuals saying a disability limits their ability to engage in work activities, cannot be assigned to a work activity until after the results of the evaluation are available, unless it is an activity that is consistent with the individual's claimed limitations or unless it is an activity in which the individual agrees to participate.
 Information confirming a disability, whether by disclosure, screening, appraisal or assessment, will be used in making appropriate assignments to allow for the pursuit of self-sufficiency.